 1) Lack of Alignment of the Mothers Pelvis

 Literature shows that misalignments of the spine and skull may be caused during pregnancy due to a mother’s pelvic distortion (misalignment of the bones of the pelvis) or the position of the baby within the uterus.3 Previous accidents (e.g. motor vehicle, cycling), falls (e.g. off horses, down stairs) or poor postures may have allowed the joints in the mother’s pelvis to move into awkard positions.
-When the joints of a mother’s pelvis do not sit correctly, the layers of muscles, ligaments and other connective tissue that surround a growing baby are pulled out of shape, creating an uneven tightening of the uterus and limiting how a baby moves within the pelvis.
+When the joints of a mother’s pelvis do not sit correctly, the layers of muscles, ligaments and other connective tissue that surround a growing baby may be pulled out of position, creating an uneven tightening of the uterus and limiting how a baby moves within the pelvis.
 As a baby grows bigger their movement may become significantly inhibited as the tissues become more restrictive.

 2) Birth Trauma